 - Do you have an adequate emergency savings fund of three to six months of household living expenses?

 - Do you have a lot of high-interest credit cards or loans?

 Assessing your financial goals, income and budget can help you decide whether it makes more sense to address other pressing financial concerns before paying ahead on your mortgage.

-Do these things before prepaying your mortgage
+What to consider before prepaying your mortgage

-Prepaying your mortgage is a great goal to work toward but before you do, make sure you’ve met these financial milestones first:
+Prepaying your mortgage is a great goal to work toward, but before you do, make sure you’ve met these financial milestones first:

 - Pay off your higher-rate debt.
 It doesn’t make sense to pay off a 4 percent mortgage if you have credit cards accruing at 16 percent or more.

 - Plan for emergencies.
 A savings account with at least three to six months’ worth of expenses can help you weather most setbacks.

 - Protect yourself.
 You should be adequately insured, which for most people means having property, health and disability policies.
 If you have financial dependents, you’ll probably want life insurance, as well.